· By Merle von KOMBUCHERY

 The can completely disguises the tea beverage and its vibrant cultures.
 If you don't have a glass at hand, you drink the kombucha from the can, without any idea about the color and the current state of the drink.
 If the proper cooling was neglected, it may have continued to ferment and small mini-cultures have formed.
 In an opaque can, this can lead to an unpleasant surprise in the form of a slippery culture in the mouth.
 You would have discovered them long ago in the glass bottle.

 Kombucha should be protected from UV rays and is therefore often filled in brown glass bottles.
-Since we store our bottles in opaque boxes and it is then cooled directly at our dealers, our bottles are sufficiently protected.
+Since we store our bottles in opaque boxes and it is then cooled directly by our dealers, our bottles are sufficiently protected.

 Cans should be protected against corrosion so that no metals can come loose and get into the liquid in the can.
 This could change the taste and color of the drink.
 For this reason, the surface of a can is covered with an epoxy plastic in the form of a thin film.
 Bisphenol-A (BPA) is almost always present in this substance.